semlanik/qtprotobuf/README.md

 *COMMENTS* - Enables comments copying from .proto files.
 If provided in parameter list message and field related comments will be copied to generated header files.

 *FOLDER* - Enables folder based generation.
-If provided in parameter list generator will place generated artifacts to folder structure according to package of corresponding .proto file
+If provided in parameter list generator will place generated artifacts to folder structure according to package of corresponding .proto file.

 >**Note:** enabled by default if MULTI option provided

+*FIELDENUM* - Adds enumeration with message fields for generated messages.

 #### qtprotobuf_link_target